-Starting in 1948 South Africa introduced legislation ordering segregation of public facilities and social events, affecting employment, housing and land apportionment, enforcing black South Africans from other races an d securitng minority rule by white South Africans.
-It was the target of frequent condemnation in the United Nations, and brought about an extensive arms and trade embargo on South Africa.
+Starting in 1948, South Africa introduced legislation ordering the segregation of public facilities and social events, affecting employment, housing and land apportionment by separating black South Africans from other ethnic groups an securing minority rule by white South Africans.
+The policy was repeatedly condemned by the United Nations.
+It triggered an extensive arms and trade embargo on South Africa.
 In 1990, prominent ANC leaders such as Nelson Mandela were released from detention and the system was changed.
-Here you can find an automatic compilation of all DW content related to apartheid.
+This page is an automatic compilation of all DW content related to apartheid.

 The anniversary of the student uprising that left a huge mark on the anti-apartheid movement is now a public holiday named Youth Day.
 Young people still face hardships in modern South Africa, particularly seeking work.

 As the WHO decries "vaccine apartheid," many note that waiving patent protection for vaccines would speed up production.
 Some countries are indeed willing to let others open their own production lines.
 But Germany is opposed to such a step.